The homes at Eddington are managed by Lodge Property Services who are part of the Cambridge University Accommodation Service.

 In the near future there will be a new nursery and more local shops.

-The first phase of Key Worker Housing and most facilities at Eddington will be completed by the summer of 2018.
-The building work will continue beyond 2018 and will focus on homes for sale and the new hotel.
+The first phase of Key Worker Housing and facilities at Eddington will be completed by winter 2018.
+The building work will continue beyond 2018 on homes for sale and the new hotel.

 - Babraham Institute

 - British Antarctic Survey